 - keep your computer networks and mobile devices secure with security software

 - secure your mailbox with a lock and redirect your mail when you move

 - be cautious about who you share your personal information with

 Always remember to:

-- keep your personal information hidden when using a computer or mobile device in public
+- hide details on your screen when using a computer or mobile device in public

-- beware of unexpected emails, SMS, social media messages, and pop-up windows, and don’t open links
+- be aware of unexpected emails, SMS, social media messages, and pop-up windows, and don’t open links

 - sign out of your online accounts and close the browser